fkarimzadeh6/CX4240_project/README.md

 Support Vector machines have been used to classify EEG signals in several previous research works[2].
 Lajnef *et al* have so far demonstrated one of the best result on EEG classifcation.
 Their endevor focused on the the use of a dendogram based multi class SVM that achieved an overall accuracy of 92%.
 Our work focuses on the classical one-vs-one multiclass classification using SVM, employing  non-linear kernels.
 As mentioned before, the dataset does not appear to be linearly separable and therefore requires non-linear kernels for SVM.
 For our current study, we resorted to the Radiul Basis Function kernel and optimized the hyperparameters associated with it.

 ### Cross Validation and Hyperparamters
 For this work, we chose to optimize two hyper parameters: gamma (for regulairzation) and C (penalty paramter for the error function).
 The optimization of parameters was done using a 5-fold cross validation on the traininng dataset.
 The training dataset consisted of 90% of the original dataset, while the remaining 10% was left for testing.
 The scoring metric upon which the cross_validation was judged was the average accuracy of prediction.
+It is important to note that both the training and testing feature matrices were scaled across each feature before being fed into the SVM.
 ![image](https://github.com/fkarimzadeh6/CX4240_project/blob/Nael/pics/svmflowchart.PNG)

 ### Hyperparameter, C